LiMinggang/madedit-mod/README.txt

-9.Fix: Caret pos should be at the last while opening the Macro dialog #94 #104 10.Fix: English was missing in the language list #105 11.Fix: Should not call Reload on exiting #109 12.Improve performance of script recording
+9.Fix: Caret pos should be at the last while opening the Macro dialog #94 #104 10.Fix: English was missing in the language list #105 11.Fix: Should not call Reload on exiting #109
+12.Fix: Should rarely need to use wxConvLocal directly in MadPython #111 13.Improve performance of script recording
-13.Update Astyle to latest code
+14.Update Astyle to latest code
-14.Update translations
+15.Update translations

 Mod v0.3.9
 1.Improve on change syntax on save as